mattcone/markdown-guide/_tools/dpaste.md

 [dpaste.com](https://www.dpaste.com.org) is a programmer pastebin with a Markdown previewing feature.

-[Python-Markdown](https://python-markdown.github.io/) is used for Markdown rendering.
+It uses [Python-Markdown](https://python-markdown.github.io/) for Markdown rendering.

 {% include tool-syntax-table.html %}

 ## Using the Markdown preview

-1. Create an item in Markdown syntax on dpaste.com, e.g. https://dpaste.com/DJYAN964N
+1. Create an item in Markdown syntax, e.g. <https://dpaste.com/DJYAN964N>
-2. When viewing the item, click the "Preview" button above the content to see a rendered preview, e.g. https://dpaste.com/DJYAN964N-preview
+2. When viewing the item, click the "Preview" button above the content to see the rendered version, e.g. <https://dpaste.com/DJYAN964N-preview>